JoeStrout/minimicro-fonts/README.md

 display(4).sprites.push spr
 ```

+The `Font.print` method also takes an optional `scale` parameter (defaults to 1.0), allowing you to print larger or smaller than the default.

 If you run `bmfFonts.demo` (or load and run the module directly instead of using `import`), it will look for the fonts folder, and draw a string with each one.
+The final font will be drawn at 3X scale at the bottom of the screen.
 The result should look something like this:

 ![bmfFonts demo](screenshot.png)